CatatonicAdenosine/electroncash-docs/old/faq.rst

 When you freeze an address, the funds in that address will not be used for sending Bitcoin Cash.
 You can not send Bitcoin Cash if you don't have enough funds in the non-frozen addresses.

+Additionally, Electron Cash may freeze a previously used address to increase privacy.
+This is often done in conjunction with using CashShuffle.
+Address reuse will damage your privacy by linking the various addresses in your wallet.
+Freezing used addresses prevents this.

 How is the wallet encrypted?